Top attractions in Edinburgh

 Dating back to 1670, when it was used to grow medicinal plants, this conservation project has bloomed into a leading tourist attraction.
 Today it houses over 13,000 plant species!

-Built for the Prince of Wales in 1893, this royal yacht is considered one of the UK's top attractions.
+Built in 1953, this royal yacht is considered one of the UK's top attractions.
 You can even enjoy lunch or afternoon tea on the Royal Deck!

 Just south of Edinburgh lies the village of Roslin, where the spectacular Rosslyn Chapel was built 600 years ago as an object of curiosity and splendor.
 A truly unique example of religious architecture!